 \section{DeepONets}

-A challenge resides in solving the previous risk minimization problem over numerous instances of data.
-This challenge may be conciliated by instituting the novel architecture of the DeepONet that learns a general nonlinear operator, where one (or a pair of) neural network(s) encode(s) the input and another encodes the collocation samples.
-This architecture originates as a fine equivalence to the universal approximation theorem for operators.
+A challenge resides in solving the risk minimization problem over numerous instances of data.
+This challenge may be conciliated by instituting a DeepONet that learns a general nonlinear operator, where one (or a pair of) neural network(s) encode(s) the input and another encodes the collocation samples.
+This architecture originates as an equivalence to the universal approximation theorem for operators.

 \textbf{General DeepONet.} A general operator $G^{\dagger}$ may be approximated by an unstacked DeepONet~\citep{392253,LuJinPangZhangKarniadakis2021_DeepONet}

 where $\mathcal{B}_{k}, \mathcal{T}_{k}$ are scalar elements of output of neural networks $\mathcal{B}, \mathcal{T}$, and $p$ is a constant denoting the number of such elements.
 We take $\mathcal{B}$ and $\mathcal{T}$ to be artificial neural networks parameterized by $\theta, \xi$ respectively. $\mathcal{B}, \mathcal{T}$ are known as the branch and trunk networks respectively. $u_0$ is the initial function in which the operator is applied, evaluated at distinct locations $x_1, \hdots, x_m$ for branch input. $(x,t)$ is any arbitrary point in space and time in which $G^{\dagger}(u_0)$ may be evaluated.